richadams/php-gracenote/README.md

       }
     }

 Note that URLs to related content (e.g. Album Art, Artist Image, etc) are not valid forever, so your application should download the content you want relatively soon after the lookup and cache it locally.
+If you don't do a BEST_MATCH_ONLY search, then the results may not contain the full collection of metadata (specifically it appears as though mood and tempo are missing).

 If you don't know which album a track is on (or don't care which album version you get), you can simply leave that parameter blank: